mplatvoet/kovenant/docs/docs/considerations.md

 #Considerations
-Some thoughts and considerations that lead to design decisions.
+Some thoughts and considerations that led to design decisions.

 ##Promise specs
 There are quite a few [implementations](http://en.wikipedia.org/wiki/Futures_and_promises#List_of_implementations) out there.